BytePhoenixCoding/BlockchainTokenSniper/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-BSCTokenSniper is a free collection of 2 tools (BSCMultiSniper and BSCLaunchSniper) programmed in Python and Web3 which aim to automatically buy newly listed tokens and auto sell tokens when profitable.
+BSCTokenSniper is a completely free collection of 2 tools (BSCMultiSniper and BSCLaunchSniper) programmed in Python and Web3 which aim to automatically buy newly listed tokens and auto sell tokens when profitable.

 BSCMultiSniper detects new tokens as soon as liquidity is added.
 It will check if it is not a scam and if not will buy it.
 It will then monitor the price of the token and auto sell at the specified profit margin (eg. 1.5x, 2x, 10x etc).